 Blog: By Joanne Hunter, Head of Marketing, Select Legal Systems Limited

-We have been talking about it for at least four decades and yet in 2015 there are many law firms still drowning in paper even though the technology to eliminate the stuff in its entirety has existed for quite some time.
+We have been talking about it for at least four decades and yet today there are many law firms still drowning in paper even though the technology to eliminate the stuff in its entirety has existed for quite some time.

 The Invention of Paper